Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Introduction

-The main contribution of this paper is to provide an insight into the identifiability analysis of full networks with \textit{acyclic topology} in the most general setting of \textit{partial excitation and partial measurement}, which has not been addressed in the existing literature so far.
-We present sufficient conditions to determine both global and generic identifiability of acyclic networks.
-The first condition takes advantage of the hierarchical structure in acyclic networks to formulate rank conditions for every vertex, which can also be reinterpreted as path-based conditions and hence lead to a vertex-wise check for identifiability of a given acyclic network.
-To further solve problems of actuator and sensor allocation, we thereby present the second condition for generic identifiability of model sets of acyclic networks on the basis of a graphical concept, called \textit{disjoint tree/anti-tree covering}.
-This condition can lead to an algorithmic procedure that admits generic identifiability of the model set of an acyclic network requiring as few as possible excited and measured vertices.
+In line with the network setting of \cite{Bazanella2019CDC,shi2020partial}, the current paper aims to derive general conditions for identifiability in full dynamic networks, where only partial excitation and partial measurement signals are available.
+First, we introduce the concept of transpose networks and show that identifiability of the model sets of a transpose network and that of its corresponding original network are equivalent, which builds a connection between the two settings in \cite{bazanella2017identifiability,hendrickx2018identifiability,henk2018identifiability} and \cite{weerts2018identifiability,weerts2018single,cheng2019allocation}.
+Although similar duality discussions have been seen in \cite{hendrickx2018identifiability,cheng2019allocation}, the analysis therein is performed in the setting that the vertices in a network are fully excited or measured.
+In this paper, we further generalize the duality analysis to dynamic networks with partial excitation and measurement by using transpose networks.
+Second, we provide new insight into the identifiability analysis of full networks with \textit{acyclic topology} in the most general setting of \textit{partial excitation and partial measurement}. {\blue Compared to \cite{mapurunga2022excitation}, which presents necessary conditions for identifiability of acyclic networks, as our main contribution, we present sufficient conditions to determine both global and generic identifiability of acyclic networks.} The first condition takes advantage of the hierarchical structure in acyclic networks to formulate rank conditions for every vertex, which can also be reinterpreted as path-based conditions and hence lead to a vertex-wise check for identifiability of a given acyclic network. {\blue Furthermore}, we present an alternative condition for checking generic identifiability of model sets of acyclic networks on the basis of a graphical concept, called \textit{disjoint tree/anti-tree covering}.
+This condition then leads to an algorithmic procedure that achieves generic identifiability of the model set of an acyclic network requiring as few as possible excited and measured vertices.

 The rest of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, we recap some basic notations used in graph theory and introduce the dynamic network model.
-Section~\ref{sec:TransposeNet} presents the results on transpose networks, and Section~\ref{sec:Acyclic} provides the main results of the paper on identifiability in acyclic networks, where a graph-theoretic approach is presented to the allocation of actuators and sensors.
-Finally, concluding remarks are made in Section \ref{sec:conclusion}.
+In Section~\ref{sec:preliminaries}, we recap some basic notations in graph theory and introduce the dynamic network model.
+Section~\ref{sec:TransposeNet} presents the results on transpose networks, and Section~\ref{sec:Acyclic} provides the main results of the paper on identifiability in acyclic networks, and a graph-theoretic approach is also presented for the allocation of actuators and sensors.
+Finally, concluding remarks are made in Section~\ref{sec:conclusion}.
 The proofs of the technical results are presented in the appendix.